Burning more calories can help you lose and maintain a healthy weight.

 Exercising burns calories and helps you stay fit.

-Fidgeting involves moving body parts in a restless manner.
-Examples include repeatedly bouncing a leg, tapping fingers on a table and playing with rings.
+Fidgeting involves moving body parts in a restless manner, such as repeatedly bouncing a leg, tapping fingers on a table, and playing with rings.

-Another study found that people with the highest body weights experienced the greatest increase in metabolic rate in response to fidgeting and other types of non-exercise activity (26).
+Another study found that people with the highest body weight experienced the greatest increase in metabolic rate in response to fidgeting and other types of non-exercise activity ().

-For instance, one group of researchers suggested that a combination of fidgeting, walking and standing could burn up to 2,000 additional calories daily, depending on a person's weight and activity level (27).
+For instance, one group of researchers suggested that a combination of fidgeting, walking, and standing could burn up to 2,000 additional calories daily — depending on a person's weight and activity level ().

-Although this isn’t very much, laughing on a regular basis is still a great way to improve your overall health and make you happier as well.
+Although this isn’t very much, laughing on a regular basis is still a great way to improve your overall health and make you happier.